jenkinsci/tm4j-automation-plugin/README.md

 ## Configuring the Zephyr Scale Jenkins plugin using Jenkins Configuration as Code (JCasC) plugin
 You can configure the plugin by following the steps below:
-1. Install the JCasC plugin by visiting the manage plugin page and installing the Configuration as Code plugin
+1. Install the JCasC plugin by visiting the "manage plugins" page and installing the Configuration as Code plugin
-2. Configure you jira Instances by creating a yaml file with the following configuration
+2. Configure your Jira instances by creating a yaml file with the following configuration
 ```yaml
 unclassified:
   zephyr-scale: